IN2-Moist/2Take1-Moist-Script/README.md

  Adjust drag on vehicle caused by aircraft

 Altitude Level Indicator
- Adjust to bring the Radar Aircraft Height lines on the radar on foot or other vehicles that don’t use these
+ Adjust to bring the Radar Aircraft Height lines on the radar on foot or other vehicles that donâ€™t use these

 Disable Plane Aileron
  (extra rudders on the aircraft to control roll yaw and pitch see animations below)